nautechsystems/nautilus_trader/docs/2_user_guide/3_loading_external_data.md

 The Forex data from `histdata` is stored in csv/text format, with fields `timestamp, bid_price, ask_price`.

 For this example, we will use the `CSVReader` class, but we need to manually pass a header as the files do not contain one.
 The `CSVReader` has a couple of options, we'll be setting and `chunked=False` to process the data line-by-line and `as_dataframe=False` to process the data as a string rather than DataFrame.
-See the [API Reference]("../3_api_reference/persistence") for more details
+See the [API Reference]("../3_api_reference/model/persistence") for more details.

 ```python
 import datetime